kobotoolbox/docs/source/overview_of_creating_a_project.md

-# Overview of creating a project
+# Overview of creating and managing projects in KoboToolbox

-**Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/a6e3650b53b74f1fda1b518389a05304b015603c/source/overview_of_creating_a_project.md" class="reference">2 Feb 2022</a>
+Once you’ve logged in to your KoboToolbox account, you can start building your data collection project right away with our easy-to-use formbuilder.
+This article gives you a quick overview of how you can create a data collection project, add questions and deploy a form for data entry.

-Once you’ve logged in to your **KoboToolbox** account, you can start creating your data collection project right away with our simple-to-use formbuilder.
-This article gives you a quick overview of how you can create a data collection project, add questions and deploy it for data entry.
-Use these guidelines as your basic introduction to developing and deploying forms in **KoboToolbox**, after which you can go through the rest of the articles in this support site to go deeper into the introductory steps you will learn here.
+These guidelines are a basic introduction to developing and deploying forms in KoboToolbox.
+Visit the articles linked throughout this overview to learn more about each of these steps.

 ## Creating your first form

--   After logging in to your account, click the **NEW** button at the top.
-You will be presented with the _Create a project: choose a source_ dialogue box.
+Upon logging in to your account, click the big blue **NEW** button at the top.
+You will be presented with the “Create a project: choose a source” dialog box.

 ![Choose a source](images/overview_of_creating_a_project/choose_source.png)